tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     However, this solution can be attacked by a byzantine node in the network in the following way.
     Let us consider the following scenario:

-    - all validators send out precommit messages, with vote extensions, for height *h*, round *r*, roughly at the same time,
+    - all validators in *valset<sub>h</sub>* send out precommit messages, with vote extensions, for height *h*, round 1, roughly at the same time,
+    - all those precommit messages contain non-`nil` precommit votes, which vote for block *b*
-    - all validators then wait until they gather enough precommit messages for height *h*, round *r*, in order to decide in height *h*,
+    - all validators in *valset<sub>h</sub>* then wait until they gather enough precommit messages for height *h*, round 1, in order to decide in height *h*,
-    - all those precommit messages (and any further message for height *h*) get delayed indefinitely,
+    - all precommit messages sent in height *h*, round 1, and all messages sent in height *h*, round *r > 1* get delayed indefinitely,
-    - an intermediate (malicious) node *m* manages to gather more than *2n/3* of the precommit messages for height *h*, round *r*, as well as the proposed block the precommit messages refer to,
+    - an intermediate (malicious) full node *m* manages to receive block *b*, and gather more than *2n<sub>h</sub>/3* precommit messages for height *h*, round 1,
+    - one way or another, the solution should have a mechanism for a full node to tell another full node it is late; this mechanism should somehow include a message type containing － at the very least － the decided block and a commit (not necessarily an extended commit) for *h*;
+      let us call this message type *catch-up message*,
-    - node *m* uses the precommit messages to build a commit (not extended commit), which it then sends to *all* validators in order to convince them they are late,
+    - node *m* uses the gathered precommit messages to build a commit for height *h*, round 1,
+    - in order to convince them they are late, node *m* sends all full nodes a catch-up message with block *b*, and the commit for height *h*, round 1,
-    - all validators receive the *catch-up* message from *m*, decide on height *h*, and proceed to height *h+1*.
+    - all full nodes receive the *catch-up* message from *m*, decide on height *h*, and proceed to height *h+1*.

-    At this point, *all* validators have advanced to *h+1* believing they are late, and so, expecting the *hypothetical* leading majority of validators to propose for *h+1*.
-As a result, the blockhain progress grinds to a halt.
+    At this point, *all* full nodes, including all validators in *valset<sub>h+1</sub>*, have advanced to height *h+1* believing they are late, and so, expecting the *hypothetical* leading majority of validators in *valset<sub>h+1</sub>* to propose for *h+1*.
+As a result, the blockhain grinds to a halt.
-    A (rather complex) ad-hoc mechanism would need to be carried out by node operators to roll back all validators to the precommit step of height *h*, round *r*.
+    A (rather complex) ad-hoc mechanism would need to be carried out by node operators to roll back all validators to the precommit step of height *h*, round *r*, so that they can regenerate vote extensions (remember vote extensions are non-deterministic) and continue execution.

-- **3.** *Require extended commits to be available at switching time*.
+- **Solution 3.** *Require extended commits to be available at switching time*.

-    This is more involved than all previous solutions, and builds on an idea used in Solution 2: vote extensions are actually not needed for Tendermint to make progress as long as the validator is *certain* it is late.
+    This one is more involved than all previous solutions, and builds on an idea present in Solution 2: vote extensions are actually not needed for Tendermint to make progress as long as the validator is *certain* it is late.